 “Weldon McDavid wanted to help.
 Was it a stupid thing to do?
 Probably.
 Was it a plan he shouldn’t have taken into action?
 Probably.
 But it was to help stop molest of a beautiful boy,” said Ricky Crawford as he stood before the jury giving his closing argument.
 “It was a stupid plan, but not a plan to kill,” he stressed.

 There was nothing in the evidence to prove McDavid conspired with Lovejoy to commit murder or that he had the intent to kill argued Crawford.
 It was a reasonable conclusion that McDavid was only out there to gather evidence against Mulvihill.
 Crawford went through all of McDavid’s accomplishments as a weaponry expert, and said with McDavid’s specific skill set, if he wanted to kill Mulvihill, he would have.
 There was no reason for McDavid to wait to take a shot until the light was shined in his eyes.
-The light from the surrounding area provided adequate light for him to shot Mulvihill at any time.
+The light from the surrounding area provided adequate light for him to shoot Mulvihill at any time.

 Crawford said McDavid armed himself that night to protect himself because he had been told Mulvihill was a child molester, owned a gun, was a convicted felon, and used drugs.
 He didn’t shoot, until he heard Mulvihill say, “I’ve got a gun!”
 When he fired, he was just trying to get rid of the tactical advantage, the flashlight.
 If he wanted to kill Mulvihill, he could have hit him center mass pronounced Crawford.